INFORMATION FOR FACULTY SPONSORS OF GTU CHAPTERS

 Once you have identified potential members and have successfully recruited them, there are several vital things to keep in mind.

 - We do not accept student checks.
-Use a department or university account, or use your personal account.
+Use a department or university account or use your personal account.
 If you send a student check, or a check we can't verify is that of a faculty member (if it's not from the department or university), we'll have to return it and that will delay the processing of your new members.
+There is more on this in the section below.

-- If you as a faculty sponsor (and not somebody signing for you) fail to sign the initiate report form that will also delay the processing of your report.
+- If you as a faculty sponsor fail to sign the initiate report form, or if someone other than you signs the form, that will also delay the processing of your report.

-- Chapter numbers are simply reflective of the total number of members your chapter has ever inducted.
+- Chapter numbers reflect the total number of members your chapter has ever inducted.
 For example, if my chapter has inducted 100 members since we received our charter that means our next member will have chapter number 101, the next 102 and so on.
-If you're unsure, you can leave this field blank and we'll complete it for you.
+We keep records of this and will complete that part of the initiate form when we process it.
+You will see those numbers on the form we e-mail to you once processed.
+There will also be an international number, reflecting the number of members inducted in all chapters when your initiate form is processed.

 - Once you place your completed, and signed, initiate report and check in the mail, it will take longer than you may think for it to get to us.
 Even if you take it to a non-campus post office (as you know, mailing from campus usually adds a day or two), it will be delivered to the campus post office of our Executive Secretary.
-That means it takes another day or two at our end even before we receive it.
+Then it takes another day or two at our end even before we receive it.
 Allow 4-5 days for your initiate report and check to arrive.
 Initiate reports are processed in the order that they are received, usually within a week of receipt.
 During busy times of the year (March, April, and May), processing may take up to a week longer.
-When your initiate report is processed, new member certificates are ordered that day and you can expect to receive them 2-3 weeks after that.
+When your initiate report is processed, new member certificates are ordered soon afterward.
+It then takes approximately 2-3 weeks after that for you to receive them directly from the printer.
 While it is possible for certificates to arrive approximately 3 weeks after mailing your initiate report, to be certain you'll get them on time you should mail your materials at least 5 weeks in advance of when you plan to present your certificates.
+As soon as the Executive Secretary has processed your initiate report and sent you a confirmation e-mail, your initiates are members of GTU.
+They are not members before that time, so they cannot list membership on their resumes until the international office has processed the paperwork.
+After the Executive Secretary has e-mailed the chapter sponsor a confirmation, however, new members do not need to wait until their certificate arrives to list their GTU membership.

 - Please be certain that you have everyone on the report so that you do not have to send follow-up reports.
-Doing so will delay the receipt of certificates and results in additional expense.
+Doing so will delay the receipt of certificates.

 - You, and other geography faculty, if not already a member, should be inducted as a regular member, not as honorary (see honorary membership below).
 Anybody who meets the qualifications (GPA, hours) whether currently enrolled, an alum, a member of the faculty, whatever, qualifies as a regular member.
 As faculty sponsor you must be a member.
 If you are not, just include yourself on the first initiate report you send in.